 This form of effective treatment is scientifically demonstrated to be a useful means to treat a broad set of mental health conditions including:

 - Social Anxiety Disorder

 - Generalized Anxiety Disorder

-Numerous reports have studied the benefits of undergoing exposure therapy, with a host of positive outcomes reported.
+Numerous reports have studied the benefits of undergoing exposure therapy, with a host of positive outcomes reported for those that have a specific phobia, social anxiety disorder, or chronic PTSD.
 Over time, some people find their negative reactions to feared stimuli decrease or at least weaken when it comes to previously learned negative associations.
 Additionally, some people find a greater sense of self-efficacy after learning they are capable of confronting a fear or anxiety, finding they can now attach more realistic beliefs about feared situations.

 Taking The Next Step